-If Parallel Programming mode has been selected, as described above, then programming of \overrightarrow{PAE} and \overrightarrow{PAF} values can be achieved by using a combination of the \overrightarrow{LD} , WCLK, \overrightarrow{WEN} and Dn input pins.
-Programming \overrightarrow{PAE} and \overrightarrow{PAF} proceeds as follows: when \overrightarrow{LD} and \overrightarrow{WEN} are set LOW, data on the inputs Dn are written into the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data are written into the Full Offset Register.
-The third transition of WCLK writes, once again, to the Empty Offset Register.
-See Figure 14, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.
+If Parallel Programming mode has been selected, as described above, then programming of \overline{PAE} and \overline{PAF} values can be achieved by using a combination of the \overline{LD} , WCLK, \overline{WEN} and Dn input pins.
+For the IDT72V261LA and the IDT72V271LA, programming \overline{PAE} and \overline{PAF} proceeds as follows: when \overline{LD} and \overline{WEN} are set LOW, data on the inputs Dn are written into the Empty Offset LSB Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data are written into the Empty Offset MSB Register.
+Upon the third LOW-to-HIGH transition of WCLK, data are written into the Full Offset LSB Register.
+Upon the fourth LOW-to-HIGH transition of WCLK, data are written into the Full Offset MSB Register.
+The fifth transition of WCLK writes, once again, to the Empty Offset LSB Register.
+See Figure 14, Parallel Loading of Programmable Flag Registers for the IDT72V261LA, for the timing diagram for this mode.